8 min read / 12 August 2024 / yasmin sharp

 There are several types of wax you can use, each with its own unique characteristics:

-1. Paraffin Wax: This is the most common type of wax used in candle making.
+1. Paraffin Wax: This is the most common type of wax used in the process of candle making.
 It’s easy to work with, holds fragrance well, and has various melt points.
 However, it’s not the most eco-friendly option as it’s petroleum-based.

-2. Soy Wax: Soy wax burns much cleaner than paraffin wax and is biodegradable, so it’s ideal if you’re looking for something eco-friendly.
+2. Soy Wax: Soy wax burns much cleaner than paraffin wax and is biodegradable, so it’s ideal if you’re looking for something suitable for eco-friendly candle making.
 It holds fragrance well but has a lower melting point, which some people find harder to work with.

 3. Beeswax: Known for its natural honey scent and long burn time, beeswax is a good choice if you want to make high-quality candles.
 However, it tends to be more pricey and has a higher melting point, requiring careful temperature control.